OpenINF/openinf-util-types/README.md

 <a name="isBigUint64Array"></a>

 ## isBigUint64Array(value) ⇒ <code>boolean</code>
-Determines if value is actually a BigUint64Array.
+Determines if value is actually of type `BigUint64Array`.

 **Kind**: global function